 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 Eating healthier can produce healthier skin.
 But people don’t care about microscopic changes.
 What about overt, visible-to-the-naked-eye changes?

-The extent of facial wrinkles in the crow’s-foot area was determined by observation using the Daniell scale in 716 women.
-This is the scoring system they’re talking about.
-It's a scale of 1 through 6, six being the worst.
+The extent of facial wrinkles in the crow’s foot area was determined by observation, using the Daniell scale, in 716 women.
+This is the scoring system they’re talking about; it’s a scale of one through six; six being the worst.
 So, what seemed to help the most?
 “In the present study, a higher intake of green and yellow vegetables was associated with decreased facial wrinkling.
-Those eating less than a serving of green and yellow vegetables averaged a three; those eating two or more servings a day, averaged a two.”
+Those eating less than a serving of green and yellow vegetables averaged a score of three; those eating two or more servings a day, averaged a two.”

 What really excited the researchers was the potential for these studies to promote a healthy diet.
 I mean, eating fruits and vegetables to prevent cancer and heart disease—who cares?
 But, wrinkles on the other hand…

 Please consider volunteering to help out on the site.